 If there has not been a legally formed marriage, you may be eligible for an annulment in Florida.
-To create a valid marriage in Florida, a couple must secure a marriage license and then solemnize the marriage in a formal ceremony.
+To create a in Florida, a couple must secure a marriage license and then solemnize the marriage with a ceremony.
 The marriage license must be issued by either a Florida county court judge or clerk of the court.
-The marriage license will expire within 60 days unless there is a ceremony administrated by an ordained minister, elder, or other clergy of any church, a judicial officer whether active or retired, a clerk of the circuit court, or a notary of the State of Florida to formalize the marriage.
-For more information on how to form a marriage or if you qualify for an annulment in Florida contact a divorce law firm in Tampa to schedule a consultation.
+The marriage license will expire within 60 days unless there is a ceremony administrated by an authorized official.
+An authorized official can be an ordained minister, elder, or other clergy of any church, or judicial officer.
+Also, the clerk of the circuit court or a notary of the State of Florida can formalize a marriage.
+For more information on annulment in Florida contact a divorce law firm in Tampa to schedule a consultation.

 Qualifying for Annulment in Florida